andela-jwan/rails_testing_with_capybara/README.md

        expected `#<Suya id: 1, created_at: "2015-07-21 09:38:14", updated_at: "2015-07-21 09:38:14", meat: "beef", spicy: nil, price: nil>.invalid?` to return true, got false
     ```

-    So in our test, suya1 is not invalid since we We can fix that by adding a validation to our Suya model.
+    So in our test, suya1 is not invalid since we did not say that a nil value in the spicy column was not allowed.
+Therefore, the suya1 object is valid still and therefore the test fails since we're testing for invalidness.
+We can fix that by adding a validation to our Suya model.
 Let's add this line:

     ```rubyonrails
     validates :spicy, inclusion: [true, false]